Maggie Newcomb Raine

 Maggie Newcomb Raine is Speaker, Comedian, Writer and Mental Health Advocate.
 She advocates for mental illness acceptance and mental health recovery through her speaking presentations, blog and book, Chocolate Pudding in Heaven.
 Maggie has a BA in International Relations from UC Davis and an MA in Adult Education from San Francisco State.

 Maggie got her start in public speaking as a stand-up comedian in the San Francisco Bay Area in 2003.
-She has worked major comedy clubs, corporate events, and charity functions all over Northern California, including opening for the industry’s best comedians.
+She won a comedy competition hosted by the San Jose Improv in 2004 and was a semifinalist in California’s Funniest Female competition in 2005.
+She worked major comedy clubs, corporate events, and charity functions all over Northern California, including opening for the industry’s best comedians.

 I want to spread the word that mental illness can be managed and doesn’t have to stop people from living the life they want.
 I believe that we, as a society, need to end the stigma so that people can get the help they need.
 I want all people to be proud of who they are no matter what they have been through.